s-JoL/Open-Llama/README_en.md

 For 7B mode, the training speed of the Llama model using the PyTorch native version in the Transformers library is 1378 tokens/s/GPU.
 With our code, the training speed reaches 3290 tokens/s/GPU, which is close to the reported 3370 tokens/s/GPU in the [Llama paper](https://arxiv.org/pdf/2302.13971.pdf).
 If we pretrain with 500 billion tokens, it will take 43,000 GPU hours.
 Assuming the price of A100-80G Spot on Google Cloud is $12.6 per hour for 8 GPUs, the total cost will be $67,725.
 Without acceleration, the cost would be $158,744.
 Our method reduces the training cost by $90,019 in total.
+More comparison can be found in [Comparison of Performance with Other Open-Source Models](https://github.com/Bayes-Song/Open-Llama/blob/main/README_en.md#performance-comparison-with-other-open-source-models).
 ### Universality
 When training language models, we aim to build a universal model that can be used for different languages and fields.
 To achieve this, we adopt the following strategies: